Rules of Court

 20. Sale of Personal Property - Notice

-Clerk to the parties and to attorneys of record in the case.
-However, failure to mail such notice shall not invalidate the
+A copy of the notice of the sale of personal property shall be mailed by the Bailiff or Deputy Clerk to the parties and to attorneys of record in the case.
+However, failure to mail such notice shall not invalidate the sale.

 21. Costs Required Before Suit

-in any subsequent suit upon the same cause of action shall be stayed until the costs in the former action are paid, unless
+When a case in this Court is dismissed for want of prosecution, for failure to comply with an order of the court, or by plaintiff without prejudice before judgment, all of the proceedings by the plaintiff in the same case or in any subsequent suit upon the same cause of action shall be stayed until the costs in the former action are paid, unless otherwise ordered by the court.

 22. Subpoenaed Witness In Traffic, Criminal & Civil Matters

-notify all witnesses subpoenaed by him.
+In all matters, which are settled prior to trial, it shall be the responsibility of the attorney to notify all witnesses subpoenaed by him.
 Failure to do will result in witness fees being taxed to such attorney.

 Effective January 1, 2026, Norwalk Municipal Court Filing Fees